This post may contain affiliate links. Please read the disclaimer here.

 Read more: Roman Holiday Filming Locations in Rome, Italy

-The legend says that if a liar places his hand in the Mouth of Truth in outside a church Rome, it will be eaten.
+The legend says that if a liar places his hand in the Mouth of Truth outside this church in Rome, it will be eaten.
 Unfortunately, the quirky marble face is roped off so tourists can’t actually attempt this like Audrey Hepburn and Gregory Peck did in Roman Holiday.
-But that doesn’t stop them queuing for a photo opportunity!
+But that doesn’t stop them from queuing for a photo opportunity!
 It’s fairly near the Colosseum so definitely an accessible movie location to visit on your next trip to Rome.

 Piłsudskiego Bridge as seen in Schindler’s List (1993)